kourtnee/cse1001-novnc/README.md

 Browse http://127.0.0.1:6080/

 * You can add ```--rm``` before the -d tag to have the container automatically removed when stopped (be careful about where you save your work in this instance).
+* You can also edit the screen resolution by adding ```-e RESOLUTION=preference``` before the -v tag, where preference would be replaced by your preferred resolution.

 Windows Run Instructions